PoC Guide: Google Cloud Platform (GCP) Shared VPC Support with Citrix DaaS

 New Permissions Required

-When working with Citrix Virtual Apps and Desktops and Google Cloud, a GCP Service Account with specific permissions must be provided when creating the Host Connection.
+When working with Citrix DaaS and Google Cloud, a GCP Service Account with specific permissions must be provided when creating the Host Connection.
 As noted above, to utilize GCP Shared VPCs some additional permissions must be granted to any service accounts used to create Shared VPC based Host Connections.

-Technically speaking, the permissions required are not “new”, since they are already necessary to utilize Citrix Virtual Apps and Desktops with GCP and Local VPCs.
+Technically speaking, the permissions required are not “new”, since they are already necessary to utilize Citrix DaaS with GCP and Local VPCs.
 The change is that the permissions must be granted so as to allow access to the Shared VPC resources.
 This is accomplished by adding the Service Account to the IAM Roles for the Host Project and will be covered in detail in the “How To” section of this document.

-To review the permissions required for the currently shipping Citrix Virtual Apps and Desktops product, see the Citrix documentation site describing resource locations.
+To review the permissions required for the currently shipping Citrix DaaS product, see the Citrix documentation site describing resource locations.

 In total, a maximum of four additional permissions must be granted to the Service Account associated with the Host Connection: